jasontiedt/Copilot-Demo/README.md

-# C# Spring Boot Converted Project
+# C# Spring Boot Converted Project.

 This is a converted version of the Java Spring Boot Contacts application, rewritten in C# using ASP.NET Core best practices.